 3.3.3 Finally, the evaluation of the SWFDP should identify the shortcomings and to propose improvements in order to ensure the sustainability of the cascading process organization among the selected GDPFS and national centres as well as to facilitate an extension of the system to other NMHSs of the same geographical region.

+4. THE PROJECT STEERING GROUP (PSG)

+4.1 Establishment of a Severe Weather Forecasting Demonstration Project Steering Group (PSG)

+6.1.1 A PSG is established with a chairperson served by the Chairperson of the CBS OPAG on DPFS.
+It comprises experts from the various Regional Associations and the CBS Rapporteur on Applications of NWP in Severe Weather Forecasting.
+The role of the PSG is to define the demonstration project, to select the candidate centres for the regional subprojects, to follow closely the progress of each of these subprojects and to draw conclusions after the achievement of the whole SWFDP.

+4.2 Tasks of the PSG

+4.2.1 The PSG examines the preparatory work elaborated for the SWFDP and finalizes the Overall Project Plan, and the set of criteria to be fulfilled by the candidate centres for setting up regional subprojects.

+4.2.2 The PSG selects the participating centres for the implementation of regional subprojects and finalizes the various regional subproject planning as per guidelines mentioned in the “SWFDP Guidebook”.

+4.2.3 The PSG follows up the progress of the Regional Subproject(s).
+Regular reports are expected from the regional subprojects, at a minimum of once every 3 months.

+4.2.4 The appropriate member of the PSG is invited to participate in the organization, planning and implementation of each Regional Subproject.

+4.2.5 The PSG is responsible for coordination and evaluation of ongoing Regional Subprojects.

+4.2.6 The PSG is responsible for issuing a final report on the SWFDP and preparing recommendations to be transmitted to the relevant WMO bodies.

-4. THE FOUR PHASES OF THE SWFDP PROJECT
+5. THE FOUR PHASES OF THE SWFDP REGIONAL SUBPROJECTS

-4.1 The Severe Weather Forecasting Demonstration Project consists in the implementation of one or preferably several specific regional subprojects dedicated to severe weather forecasting, each exchanging relevant products and experience among selected GDPFS and national centres at the three levels of responsibility.
+5.1 The SWFDP consists in the implementation of several specific regional subprojects dedicated to severe weather forecasting, each exchanging relevant products and experience among selected GDPFS and national centres at the three levels of responsibility.

-4.2 The SWFDP project can be divided into four phases as follows:
+5.2 The SWFDP can be divided into four phases as follows:

-4.2.1 Phase I: Overall Project Planning.
+5.2.1 Phase I: Overall Project Planning.
 This phase includes the preparatory work necessary to prepare the project specifications, the list of types of products to be exchanged and the work of the Project Steering Group (PSG) to identify the possible participating centres and to select suitable regional subprojects according to the geographical area, the type of severe weather and the chosen period for the experimentation.

-4.2.2 Phase II: Regional Subproject Implementation Planning and Execution.
-This phase begins with the preparation of the detailed specifications (data and products to be exchanged, performance measurements, reviewing and reporting) allowing the participants (representatives of the participating GDPFS and national centres) to develop the specific subproject implementation plan, including a training programme, and to manage its implementation and then to carry out the experimentation itself which is likely to last about one year.
+5.2.2 Phase II: Regional Subproject Implementation Planning and Execution.
+This phase begins with the preparation of the detailed specifications (data and products to be exchanged, performance measurements, reviewing and reporting) allowing the participants (representatives of the participating GDPFS and national centres) forming a regional subproject management or implementation team to develop the specific subproject implementation plan, including a training programme, and to manage its implementation and then to carry out the experimentation itself which is likely to last about one year.